RongHuHu/HACA-Net/README.md

 pip install -r requirements.txt
 ```
 # Datasets
-* For the ETH/UCY dataset, we've already included preprocessed data splits for the ETH and UCY Pedestrian datasets in this repository, you can see them in experiments/pedestrians/raw.
+** For the ETH/UCY dataset:
+We've already included preprocessed data splits for the ETH and UCY Pedestrian datasets in this repository, you can see them in experiments/pedestrians/raw.
 In order to process them into a data format that our model can work with, execute the follwing.
 ```
 cd pedestrian_data/pedestrians
 python process_data.py
 ```
-* For the nuScenes dataset, the following steps are required:
+** For the nuScenes dataset, the following steps are required:
 a.
 Download the trainval metadata of Full dataset(v1.0) on the [nuScenes website](https://www.nuscenes.org/ "nuScenes").
 b.
 Checkout the instructions [here](https://github.com/nutonomy/nuscenes-devkit "nuscenes-devkit") to install devkit for nuScenes.
   `pip install nuscenes-devkit`